Tom-Bom-badil/home-assistant_helios-vallox/readme.md

 ## HA Integration for Helios Pro / Vallox SE ventilation systems (pre-EasyControls / pre-2014 models with RS-485)

-This is the Home Assistant adaption of my Python script that used to work 24/7 in my previous home automation system since 2014 (see [here](https://github.com/Tom-Bom-badil/helios/wiki)).
+This is the Home Assistant adaptation of my Python script, which has been running 24/7 in my previous home automation system since 2014 (see [here](https://github.com/Tom-Bom-badil/helios/wiki)).

-By default, the integration reads out more than 30 common variables of the ventilation unit in regular intervals.
-It can be extended by further variables (e.g. for individual humidity / CO2 sensor setup) by just editing the configuration files; no programming is needed.
+By default, the integration reads more than 30 common variables from the ventilation unit at regular intervals.
+It can be extended to include additional variables (e.g., for individual humidity or CO₂ sensor setups) by simply editing the configuration files — no programming is required.

-The integrations also implements a writing service, which can be used for ANY writeable register of the ventilation, including plausibility checks of registers id's as well as values before the actual write:
+The integration also implements a writing service, which can be used for ANY writable register of the ventilation system, including plausibility checks for register IDs and values before the actual write:
 ```yaml
 action: helios_vallox_ventilation.write_value
 data: